 When you’re trying to figure out how to sleep train, having a book to guide you can make a huge difference.
 Whether you buy them or see if your library has them to borrow, they’re something that will help you as long as you’ve got small children at home.

-Having several sleep training books on hand is great to give you confidence and more ideas.
-But if you only pick one sleep training book, my top pick is Healthy Sleep Habits, Happy Child by Dr. Marc Weissbluth, M.D. (click here to see it on Amazon).
-This book is thorough, addresses studies, and is packed with examples and ideas that make sleep training doable.
+- Healthy Sleep Habits, Happy Child by Dr. Marc Weissbluth, M.D. (click here to see it on Amazon) – this book is thorough, addresses studies, and is packed with ideas and examples.
+It’s the best book resource available.

 Look, there’s a lot of sleep training books out there.
 While many of them offer great advice (and data to back up their methodology), some are more polarizing, with anecdotal evidence at best.
 So let’s save you some money and time reading through all of the books.
 Let’s talk about the pros and cons of the best sleep training books you can pick.